NexPlayer/Android-SDK/advanced.md

 #### int mValid

-Indicates if this track is valid (that is, if the codecs, bitrates, and so on are supported by NexPlayer™).
+Indicates if this track is valid (that is, if the codecs, bitrates, and so on are supported by NexPlayer).

 - `0` : Unsupported or invalid track
 - `1` : Valid and supported track

 ### NexVideoRenderer Class Reference

-A prebuilt FrameLayout containing the video view associated with a NexPlayer™ instance.
+A prebuilt FrameLayout containing the video view associated with a NexPlayer instance.

-NexVideoRenderer can be used to simplify the video rendering tasks in an application integrating with the NexPlayer™ SDK.
-It handles the different renderer types that can be used by NexPlayer ™ but depend on the device.
+NexVideoRenderer can be used to simplify the video rendering tasks in an application integrating with the NexPlayer SDK.
+It handles the different renderer types that can be used by NexPlayer  but depend on the device.

 To use it:

 1. Pass in a Context to the constructor.
 2. Set up listeners (IListener and IVideoRendererListener).
 3. Create an instance of NexPlayer.
-4. Perform the necessary setup for NexPlayer™ (such as NexPlayer.setNexALFactory and NexPlayer.init).
+4. Perform the necessary setup for NexPlayer (such as NexPlayer.setNexALFactory and NexPlayer.init).
 5. Call init with the NexPlayer instance.
 6. Add the NexVideoRenderer instance as a view to your layout.